vahidbas/ssmkit/doc/global/tutorial01.md

 ~~~
 The function `ssmpack::process::makeHierarchical()` takes an arbitrary number of processes
 and construct a process of class `ssmpack::process::Hierarchical`.
 Hierarchical processes
-are built by stacking other processes.
+are built by stacking other processes on top of each other.
 The `Hierarchical` class connects the random variable of a process to the condition variable of the process in the lower level.

-It may seems a little too long but all of that could be written in one
-statement:
+No we have our process object.
+If it looks too long you may write all in one statement:
 ~~~{.cpp}
 // all in one statement!
 auto ssm_proc =